 Online food ordering-delivery platforms are feeding people across the world, and making profits for themselves as well.
-Their explosive growth have made entrepreneurs sit up and take notice.
-While Foodpanda, Grubhub, and Deliveryhero are the leading industry names, local food ordering startups are also making a name in different countries.
+Their explosive growth has made entrepreneurs sit up and take notice.
+While Seamless, UberEats, Eat24, Delivery, Foodpanda, Grubhub, and Deliveryhero are the top players, local food ordering and delivery startups are also making a name in different countries.

-Learn from FATbit web design & marketing experts how to evolve a profitable online food ordering and delivery website of your own.
+Learn how to evolve a profitable online food ordering and delivery website of your own.
 But before moving ahead, let’s learn how such websites work and make money.

 Online food ordering platforms like Grubhub.com and Deliveryhero.com follow a simple business model.
 They act as a common platform between customers and restaurants.
 Subscribed users search for restaurants, place the order with their chosen restaurant, and pay for it online or opt for COD (cash on delivery).